 Kokanee rarely exceeds six pounds in size.
 They retain their silvery appearance throughout their lives, earning them the name “silver salmon” or “silver trout” in some regions.

 After three to five years of life, they attain sexual maturity and can have offspring.
-The males of this silver fish reach a hump and change colour to a brilliant red with a green and black head.
+The males of this silver fish reach a hump and change color to a brilliant red with a green and black head.

 Fish of this species have a brownish hue to their scales, as suggested by their common name.

 Their sides are spotted with brown and black.
 Both sexes seem the same overall, although males have larger heads.
-The length of an adult brown trout ranges from 7 to 39 inches, and their maximum weight is 55 pounds.
+The length of an adult brown trout ranges from 7 to 39 inches, and its maximum weight is 55 pounds.

 It is a carnivorous fish that consumes other animals, including other fish, insect larvae, and flying insects like mayflies and damselflies.